Blue Velvet Revisited: Release

-Blue Velvet Revisited was premiered at the Institute of Contemporary Arts as part of the BFI London Film Festival on 7 October 2016.
-This coincided with the 30th anniversary of the release of the original film. the next day, and at Lynch's request, the film received its US premiere at the Lynch's Festival of Disruption.
-The screening was followed by a Q+A with Laura Dern and Kyle MacLachlan.
-Since then the film has appeared a large number of notable festivals, galleries and cinemas worldwide, including CPH:DOX, Doc NYC, and MALBA.
+Blue Velvet Revisited premiered at the Institute of Contemporary Arts as part of the BFI London Film Festival on 7 October 2016.
+This coincided with the 30th anniversary of the release of the original film.
+The next day, at Lynch's request, the film received its US premiere at Lynch's Festival of Disruption.
+A Q+A with Laura Dern and Kyle MacLachlan followed the screening.
+Since then, the film has appeared in many notable festivals, galleries and cinemas worldwide, including CPH: DOX, Doc NYC, and MALBA.

 In February 2019, The Criterion Collection announced a deluxe reissue of Blue Velvet on DVD and Blu-ray with Blue Velvet Revisited included as an extra.

 In 2020, the track "Lumberton" from the soundtrack of Blue Velvet Revisited, was licensed to be used in the HBO series The New Pope, starring Jude Law and John Malkovich.